qua-platform/qua-libs/examples/basics/frame-and-phase-intro/readme.md

 slug: ./
 ---

-This simple script is designed to showcase how phase and frame work in QUA.
+This simple script is designed to showcase how phase and framework in QUA.

 ## Basics of phase in QAU